RoccoLoxPrograms/CelticCE/docs/csefunctions.rst

      * ``Ans``: Line number to delete from, begins at 1.

     Returns:
-     * ``Str9``: Intact if no error occured; otherwise, contains an error code.
+     * Deletes the specified line from the program or AppVar.

 ------------

 .. function:: VarStatus: det(8); Str0 = variable name

-    Output status string describing a program or AppVar's current state, including size, visibility, and more.
+    Output a status string describing a program or AppVar's current state, including size, visibility, and more.

     Parameters:
      * ``Str0``: Name of program or AppVar to examine.